 The presented card game is a special 2-player version and not the Game of Thrones LCG (I already have a special planned for this).
 What the game lacks in terms of complexity, it makes up for with low entry barriers.

-The card game naturally makes use of the impressive fantasy story of the book by George RR Martin.
-The house of Stark is in constant conflict with the golden lions from the house of Lannister.
+The card game uses of course the impressive fantasy story of the book by George RR Martin.
+House Stark is at odds with the golden lions of House Lannister.
 The two card players each take over one of the two traditional houses and fight for supremacy in Westeros.
-What sounds easy, ultimately it is.
+What sounds simple, in the end it is.
 But this is exactly what makes a good card game so appealing to me.
-A quick start, followed by an exciting finale, which is followed by the joy of the next game.
-Even card players who are completely unfamiliar with the subject of “Game of Thrones” should have fun with this card game.
-The good German instructions clearly guide you through the first test runs and rarely leave you alone with control problems.
-Then take a look at one of the board game internet forums, where Game of Thrones games are treated with emotions similar to those of other polarizing brands (Just think of the MMORPG sector and the obligatory fanboys and haters).
+A quick start, followed by an exciting finale, followed by the excitement of the next game.
+Even card players who are not at all familiar with the topic "Game of Thrones" should have fun with this card game.
+The good German instructions lead you clearly through the first test runs and rarely leave you alone with problems with the rules.
+Then a look at one of the board game internet forums helps, where Game of Thrones games are thrown with similar emotions as other polarizing brands (Just think of the MMORPG sector and the obligatory fanboys and haters).
 There is a little resentment about the strength of the two Häsuer.
 One side claims the Starks are too strong (ha!).
 Others doubt that the Lennsiter Lions could ever lose.
 This discussion already shows that balancing cannot be that bad.